uber/manifold/README.md

 <img alt="performance comparison view" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/performance_comparison_1.png" width="600">

 1. **X axis:** performance metric.
-Could be log-loss, squared-error or raw prediction.
+Could be log-loss, squared-error, or raw prediction.
 2. **Segments:** your dataset is automatically divided into segments based on performance similarity between instances, across models.
 3. **Colors:** represent different models.

 <img alt="performance comparison view unit" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/performance_comparison_2.png" width="600">

 1. **Curve:** performance distribution (of one model, for one segment).
-2. **Y axis:** Data count/density.
+2. **Y axis:** data count/density.
-3. **Cross:** left end, center line, and right end are 25, 50 and 75th percentile of the distribution.
+3. **Cross:** the left end, center line, and right end are the 25th, 50th and 75th percentile of the distribution.

-#### Explaination
+#### Explanation

 Manifold uses a clustering algorithm (k-Means) to break prediction data into N segments based on performance similarity.

 The input of the k-Means is per-instance performance scores.
-By default, that is log-loss value for classification models and squared-error value for regression models.
+By default, that is the log-loss value for classification models and the squared-error value for regression models.
 Models with a lower log-loss/squared-error perform better than models with a higher log-loss/squared-error.

-If you're analyzing multiple models, all models' performance metrics will be included in the input.
+If you're analyzing multiple models, all model performance metrics will be included in the input.

 #### Usage

-- Look for segments of data where error is higher (plotted to the right).
+- Look for segments of data where the error is higher (plotted to the right).
 These are areas you should analyze and try to improve.

 - If you're comparing models, look for segments where the log-loss is different for each model.
 If two models perform differently on the same set of data, consider using the better-performing model for that part of the data to boost performance.